-Firstly take a look at the pictures of our brand new trip and if your bags are not already packed by the end then read on… We have just devised our latest tectonic adventure with the aim of teaching you all about the natural beauty of Iceland.
-We have decided that the time has come to go and visit the Eyjafjallajokull Volcano (not to worry the eruption is over) and see exactly what this geological behemoth is all about.
-Perhaps more excitingly scientists have recently opened up a lift that will take a lucky few 120 metres under the surface of the earth into the giant magma chamber of the dormant Thrihnukagigur Volcano.
-This type of experience is not available anywhere else on our planet and the lift will be open for just six weeks before scientists close it to continue with their research.
-Time to hear about this incredible unusual holiday…
+Firstly take a look at the pictures of our brand new trip and if your bags are not already packed by the end then read on … We have just devised our latest tectonic adventure with the aim of teaching you all about the natural beauty of Iceland.
+We have decided that the time has come to go and visit the Þríhnúkagigur Volcano and see exactly what this geological behemoth is all about.
+Perhaps more excitingly scientists have recently opened up a lift that will take a lucky few 120 metres under the surface of the earth into the giant magma chamber of the dormant volcano.
+This type of experience is not available anywhere else on our planet, allowing a lucky and daring few the chance to see the geological workings of our world.
+Now time to hear about this incredible unusual luxury holiday…

 Between the continents